 - two references

 The Faculty normally considers requests from visitors three times a year (February, May and October).
 Please ensure that completed documentation reaches the Faculty Administrator (Sue Round) by the first day of the respective month.
 You will be notified of the outcome of your application after the Research Committee meeting has taken place.
+On no account should you arrive at the Faculty without having received confirmation from the Research Committee that your application is supported and having received a letter of invitation.

 Please be aware that out of University term access to resources in the Faculty and the University Library can be more restricted.
 You should take this into account when planning your visit.